(Spoiler: more isn’t always better… unless it’s the right kind)

 -

 ✅ Fix it: Know what your gut needs.
-If bloating and sensitivity are issues, a gentle, non-fermentable fibre like Tumme Natural Sterculia Fibre can be a game-changer.
-It swells with water to support regularity without feeding gas-producing bacteria, making it ideal for those who can’t tolerate typical fibre blends.
+If bloating and sensitivity are issues, a gentle, non-fermentable fibre like Sterculia Fibre can be a helpful inclusion.
+It swells with water to support regularity and is gentle on the digestive system, making it a helpful option for those with a sensitive gut.

 3. Forgetting water, fibre’s essential sidekick